authcompanion/authcompanion2/README.md

       forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.

-- [x] **Manage User Profiles and JWTs:** Update the password and profile information of your users - all account information is stored in a SQLite database.
-Easily manage the life-cycle of your user's JWT used for authentication.
+- [x] **Admin Dashboard for Managing User Profiles:** Modify the profile information of your users via a self-service dashboard - all account information is stored in a SQLite database.

 - [x] **User Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow which sends a special link via email for